 Follow these important tips to help you use fireworks safely:

-- Only buy fireworks from reliable sellers if legal in your state.¹
+- Only buy fireworks from reliable sellers (and only if they are legal in your state).¹

 - Store fireworks in a cool, dry place, or follow other special storage directions.